iamdcj/javascripts/core/statements/control-flow/if-else/README.md

 ## `if` with `else`

+The `if` statement is commonally used alongside the `else` statement, providing two clauses in the control structure;

-`if` the condition is truthy, then run the following statement/set of statements, `else` run the statement/set of statements following the `else` statement.
+`if` the condition is truthy, then run the statement(s) within the `if` clause.
+`else` run the statement/set of statements within the `else` clause.

 The following snippet will result in `false` being returned